 Both teams are ranked highly by the leading independent legal directories, which recognise the enthusiasm and commitment of Brodies solicitors to get positive results for clients, their approachability, focus and incisiveness.

-Our planning team was ranked top tier in both The Legal 500 and Chambers & Partners directories, with the latter commenting: "Widely acknowledged as a market-leading practice in this region, lawyers here attract positive feedback for their 'extremely professional and thorough' style.
+Our planning team is ranked top tier in both Legal 500 UK and Chambers UK directories, with the latter commenting: "Widely acknowledged as a market-leading practice in this region, lawyers here attract positive feedback for their 'extremely professional and thorough' style.
 They are further known as 'very good communicators' who are constantly 'embracing innovative ideas and practices'."

 Our commercial solicitors offer full service to both public and private sector clients including expert advice on: